syncfusion-content/winui-docs/winui/SegmentedControl/Custom-Templates.md

 ## Top indicator style

-By using the `ItemBorderThickness` property and handling `BorderThickness` in `SelectedSegmentStyle` property helps users to achieve the top indicator style.
+By using the `ItemBorderThickness` property and handling `BorderThickness` in the `SelectedSegmentStyle` property helps users to achieve the top indicator style.

-This example illustrates how to customize the top indicator style.
+The following code example illustrates how to customize the top indicator style.

 {% tabs %}
 {% highlight xaml %}